Pavel-Kravchenko/evolution-simulation-pipeline_Ne_and_generations/README.md

 # evolution-simulation-pipeline_Ne_and_generations
-This is a evolution simulator for calculate all possible ranges of Ne, generations and mutations.
+This is the evolution simulator for calculate all possible ranges of Ne, generations and mutations

 This pipeline is the part of bioengineering and bioinformatics faculty coursework